Solar Eclipse Corona

 • Total Solar Eclipse: Occurs when the Moon completely covers the Sun's disk.
 Viewers must be located in the "umbra" to witness totality.

-• Annular Solar Eclipse: When the Moon is farthest from Earth (apogee), it appears smaller and leaves a bright "ring of fire" visible.
+• Annular Solar Eclipse: When the Moon is farther from Earth (apogee), it appears smaller and leaves a bright "ring of fire" visible.

 • Partial Solar Eclipse: The Moon only covers a fraction of the Sun.

 • Hybrid Solar Eclipse: A very rare event.
-Due to the Earth's curvature, it transitions between being annular and total at different points along its path.
+Due to the curvature of the Earth, it transitions between being annular and total at different points along its path.

 Hybrid Eclipse Transition

-This geographical limitation makes witnessing a solar eclipse a particularly rare and exceptional experience.
+This geographic limitation makes witnessing a solar eclipse a particularly rare and exceptional experience.

-• Base Source: National Geographic Institute (IGN) / National Astronomical Observatory of Spain.
+• Base Source: National Geographic Institute (IGN) / National Astronomical Observatory.

 Safety Tips